 Just outside of Kingston

 This one looked and felt more like we were in the Italian countryside rather than Jamaica, but it was fab!
-Chris Blackwell, who founded Island Records, owns the house, which really means nothing but feels pretty cool.
+Chris Blackwell, who founded Island Records, owns the house.
+That really means nothing and he’s a millionaire for sure but still feels pretty cool.
+Unfortunately, the villa doesn’t appear to be on VRBO or any other booking sites anymore.
+But there’s no shortage of options out there!

 Honourable mention to GeeJam Hotel